rocket-pool/RPIPs/RPIPs/RPIP-ratifies.md

 ### 2 Tx deposit strategy

 Kane had been the strongest voice towards 3 Tx.
-In discord he recently said:
+In Discord he recently said:
 > knoshua's post [here](https://discord.com/channels/405159462932971535/1215788197842255972/1261344716394463392) removed the weak preference i held for the 3 tx option so i don't have any strong desire to argue in favour of it. i no longer think the benefit of removing all assignments from user deposits outweighs the increased simplicity of the 2 tx approach. and the removal of socialised assignments assuage my main concern in that regard anyway.